-There are a three reasons Palazzo Altemps is so great.
-The museum is always empty which makes for a relaxing visit and there are mostly statues inside which I appreciate over paintings.
-Finally, it has a beautiful cloister which is impressive.
+There are three reasons Palazzo Altemps is so great.
+The museum is always empty, which makes for a relaxing visit.
+It contains mostly statues, which I appreciate over paintings.
+And it has a beautiful cloister sure to impress.

-This, like most museums in Rome, is a private collection that was eventually handed over to the state.
-This would either be by gifting it or lack of heirs.
-Other items of importance include:
+This, like most museums in Rome, is a private collection that was eventually handed over to the state as a gift or due to a lack of heirs.
+Other important pieces to see include:

 - Throne with the Birth of Venus